MrBartusek/gif-picker-react/README.md

 2. A Klipy watermark on the shared content message card - **strongly recommended**.
 3. A visible `Powered by KLIPY` mark wherever Klipy content is shown - **optional**.

 The picker handles the required part for you by setting the `Search KLIPY` placeholder on the search input when using the `Klipy` provider.
-The watermark and `Powered by KLIPY` mark are up to you to add when displaying or sharing Klipy GIFs outside the picker.
+The *optional* `Powered by KLIPY` mark can be shown in the picker footer by setting the `showBranding` config option.
+The *strongly recommended* watermark is up to you to add when displaying or sharing Klipy GIFs outside the picker.

 #### Configuration